 In 2021, all of Collin County had 12,204 total wrecks that included:

 In 2021, the most common causes of car accidents reported by the McKinney Police Department were, in order of highest incidence:

 Personal injury includes various accidents and unfortunate circumstances that result in physical, mental, or emotional harm.
-Skilled McKinney personal injury lawyers can handle your case expertly while you focus on recovering from your accident.
+Our skilled McKinney personal injury lawyers can handle your case expertly while you focus on recovering from your accident.

 At Thompson Law, our McKinney personal injury attorneys have years of experience dealing with insurance companies.
 We work hard to ensure you receive the financial compensation you deserve for the quality medical care you need.
 Call our law firm today to speak with an attorney for free.

 Personal injury is a legal term that refers to an injury to the body, mind, or emotions.
 A personal injury lawsuit is where the injured party tries to hold another person responsible for their pain and suffering.
 Personal injury lawyers help victims prove that another person’s negligence caused their injuries.
 They also help accident victims collect fair compensation for their damages.

 A McKinney personal injury lawyer can help you understand your rights after an accident.
 At Thompson Law, our dedicated team of attorneys offers free consultations and expert legal insight to help you get the compensation you need to recover and get back to living.